 Marking a Business as Permanently Closed

 You can mark a business location as permanently closed.
-This is helpful for when businesses permanently close their doors—but hopefully you won’t ever have to use this function.
+This is helpful when businesses permanently close their doors—but hopefully, you won’t ever have to use this function.

 Streamlined Management of Business Photo Gallery